Ron Duguay

 Ronald Duguay (born July 6, 1957) is a Canadian former professional ice hockey player and coach who played 12 seasons in the National Hockey League (NHL) from 1977 through 1989, and served four seasons as a minor league coach.
-As a player, he featured in the 1979 Stanley Cup Finals with the Rangers.
+As a player, he played in the 1979 Stanley Cup Finals with the New York Rangers.

 He appeared as an in-studio analyst during MSG Network's coverage of the New York Rangers from 2007 to 2018.
-He was born in the Sudbury region of northern Ontario, and as a child resided in Val Caron, Ontario.
-Duguay played junior hockey for the hometown Sudbury Wolves of the Ontario Hockey League.
+He was born in Sudbury, Ontario, and as a child resided in Val Caron, Ontario.
+Duguay played junior ice hockey for the hometown Sudbury Wolves of the Ontario Major Junior Hockey League (OMJHL).

 Junior career

-Duguay played for his hometown Sudbury Wolves of the OMJHL throughout his entire junior career spanning from 1973 to 1977.
+Duguay played for his hometown Sudbury Wolves of the Ontario Major Junior Hockey League (OMJHL) throughout his entire junior career spanning from 1973 to 1977.
 He was a very valuable player for the Wolves and one of the team's top scorers.
-He scored a high of 134 points in the 1975–76 OMJHL season which helped the team win the Hamilton Spectator Trophy as the best team in the regular season and make the league finals where they lost to the Hamilton Fincups in six games.
+He recorded 134 points in the 1975–76 OMJHL season, which helped the team win the Hamilton Spectator Trophy as the best team in the regular season and make the league finals where they lost to the Hamilton Fincups in six games.

-Duguay was selected onto the national junior team for the 1977 World Junior Ice Hockey Championships.
-There, he recorded 1 goal and 4 assist to total 5 points in 5 games as Canada finished in second place.
+Duguay was selected to the Canada junior team for the 1977 World Junior Championships where he recorded one goal and four assists in five games as Canada finished in second place.